top of page

 Our programs are designed to serve Nova Scotian adults who want to: improve their essential skills which include reading, math, computer, and other important academic and workplace skills; work towards a high school diploma or equivalency; and/or upgrade their high school credits to qualify for post-secondary education.

-3. 18 years of age or older;
+• be 18 years of age or older;

-4. currently not in school; and
+• not currently be in school;

 bottom of page